FraunhoferISST/diva-docs/docs/04-Development/03-docker-development.md

 docker-compose -f docker-compose.airflow.yml push airflow
 ```

-### Manage base images
+### Manage Base Images

 We have several images that serve as the basis for our FaaS.
-They are located in `./base-images`, so first
-change the working directory:
+They are located in `./base-images`, so first change the working directory:

 ```sh
 cd base-images
 ```

-**Pull image**
+#### Pull Image

 ```sh
 docker-compose pull <service_name>